stereum-dev/ethereum2-docker-compose/compose-examples/prysm-only/README.md

 Configuration files are located in the folder `./config`.
 To gain a better connectivity for your beacon node you should specifiy your public ip and/or your dns name in `./config/prysm/slasher/beacon.yaml`.
 Follow the guide [Improve Peer-to-Peer Connectivity](https://docs.prylabs.network/docs/prysm-usage/p2p-host-ip/).

 ## Validator accounts with launchpad
-Please complete the steps on [launchpad](https://pyrmont.launchpad.ethereum.org/) and store the generated files of `~/eth2.0-deposit-cli/validator_keys` in `./launchpad`.
+Please complete the steps on [launchpad](https://prater.launchpad.ethereum.org/) and store the generated files of `~/eth2.0-deposit-cli/validator_keys` in `./launchpad`.
 The necessary directories need to be created.
 Please create the directories `./data/prysm/validator/wallets` and put your wallet password in `./data/prysm/validator/passwords/wallet-password`.

-1. Generate your validator(s) using [launchpad](https://pyrmont.launchpad.ethereum.org/) and complete the process
+1. Generate your validator(s) using [launchpad](https://prater.launchpad.ethereum.org/) and complete the process
 2. Copy your generated validator(s) from `~/eth2.0-deposit-cli/validator_keys` to `./launchpad`
 3. Run `docker-compose -f create-account.yaml run validator-import-launchpad` and use the **same password** as in the generation of the validator(s)

 Repeat these steps as often as you like, restart your validator to make it notice your new accounts!

+## Validator accounts voluntary exit

+1. Copy `exit-account.yaml` to the project's root directory (this directory)
+2. Run `./prysm_validator_exit.sh public-key-of-your-validator`

+For instance: `./prysm_validator_exit.sh 0xabcde12345...`

+The "Expect" needs to be installed to execute `prysm_validator_exit.sh`.
+Run `apt-get install expect` to install expect

 ## Run your Prysm Ethereum 2.0 staking node